yuchi1989/ssltimer/README.md

 ### Project plan
 1. Implement SSL handshake protocol to initiate a handshake with a SSL server and explore an accurate timing method using CPU cycles.
 2. Analyze if an implementation of SSL is vulnerable to the timing attack on RSA decryption.
-3. Identify if the anlaysis process can be automated and complete the remaining part of this tool.
+3. Identify if the analysis process can be automated and complete the remaining part of this tool.

 ### Resources
 Brumley, D., & Boneh, D. (2005).
 Remote timing attacks are practical.
 Computer Networks, 48(5), 701-716.